 The hot pink symbolized sex, and red healing, and the color yellow symbolized the sun.
 Green represented nature, turquoise symbolized creativity and art, and deep navy blue represented harmony, serenity, and violet spirit.

-The seven-Color Pride flag
+The seven-color Pride flag

 Baker first revamped the Pride Flag in 1978-1979; he removed the pink stripe, a decision caused by fabric shortages.